- Search The Registry

 - My Account

-*On this date, in 1877, Jackson State University (JSU) was founded.
+*On this date in 1877, Jackson State University (JSU) was founded.
 They are a public Historically Black College and University (HBCU).
 Located in Jackson, Mississippi.
-The university is one of the largest HBCUs in the United States and the fourth-largest university in Mississippi.
+The university is one of the largest HBCUs in the United States and the fourth-largest in Mississippi.
 The university is a member of the Thurgood Marshall College Fund.
 It is classified as a research university with high research activity.

-Jackson State University grew out of Natchez Seminary, founded on October 23, 1877, in Natchez, Mississippi.
-The seminary operated under the auspices of the American Baptist Home Mission Society of New York "for the moral, religious, and intellectual improvement of Christian leaders of the colored people of Mississippi and the neighboring states."
+Jackson State University grew out of Natchez Seminary, founded in Natchez, Mississippi on October 23, 1877.
+The seminary operated under the American Baptist Home Mission Society of New York "for the moral, religious, and intellectual improvement of Christian leaders of the colored people of Mississippi and the neighboring states."
 In 1883, the school changed its name to Jackson College and moved from Natchez to a site in Jackson that is today the campus of Millsaps College.

-JSU is the first and only HBCU in Mississippi to support a bachelor's and master's level engineering program.
+JSU is Mississippi's first and only HBCU to support a bachelor's and master's level engineering program.
 JSU is one of only two universities in Mississippi with a comprehensive meteorology undergraduate-level degree program.
 Diverse Issues in Higher Education ranked JSU as among the top universities in the United States for producing African Americans with bachelor's degrees in education, biology, and physical science.

 Jackson State University consistently ranks in the top 20 of HBCUs in the US according to the U.S. News & World Report annual HBCU ranking.
 The W.E.B.
-Du Bois – Maria Luisa Alvarez Harvey Honors College is a selective interdisciplinary college at the university that provides a unique academic experience for the most high-achieving undergraduate students.
+Du Bois – Maria Luisa Alvarez Harvey Honors College is a selective interdisciplinary college that provides a unique academic experience for the most high-achieving undergraduate students.
 In 2015, JSU became the first university in Mississippi approved by the legislature to establish a School of Public Health.
 JSU is the only university in Mississippi to earn two consecutive "Apple Distinguished School" distinctions.